seyade/loggent/README.md

 # LOGGENT
-## Track roles you've applied for, through agencies when there's too much to remember.
+## Track roles you've applied through recruitment agencies when there's too much to remember.
+### TO DO:
+- Improve UI
+- Able to save new roles entry
+- Able to delete roles
+- Able to edit roles
+- Able to share roles
+- Able to see progress of roles

+© 2017 Loggent